Word Document 508 Checklist

 |4.0.
 Document Table Requirements|

-If the document has a tabular appearance, we that tabular structure make using the table option (as opposed to manual tabs and/or spaces)?
+If the document has a tabular appearance, was the tabular structure made using the Insert Table option (as opposed to manual tabs and/or spaces)?

 Do all tables have a logical reading order from left to right, top to bottom?